spesml/spesml.github.io/8_Workshop/workshop.md

   * Embedding Textual Languages in MagicDraw (Drux)

-  * Development of a SysML Profile for Network Configurations in Safety-critical Systems (Schweiger)
+  * Development of a SysML Profile for Network Configurations in Safety-critical Systems (Hemmert, Schweiger)

 * 15:00-15:30 Coffee break (coffee and other drinks, snacks, in the foyer of the Forum)

 * 15:30-16:30 Program

-  * Invited talk - Anwendung und Evaluierung der SpesML bei einem Automobilzulieferer (Gross)
+  * Invited talk - Anwendung und Evaluierung der SpesML bei einem Automobilzulieferer (Gross, Goger)

   * Machine Trainable Software Models towards a Cognitive Thinking AI with the Natural Language Processing Platform NLX (Schaller)